-1) If possible change an instrument midi number in the Pattern Editor to the number of the "problem" note.

-2) Close the Pattern Editor and edit the relevant .ahi file in the Pattern Editor folder to allow "Midi mapping" (See below).

-3) In a few cases it may be better to use another (different) drums.ahi file which has a closer match to the incoming instruments.
+- 1) Import the midifile into a sequencer and edit the drums so that the problem notes are moved to another line which is available in the Patter Editor. - 2) If possible change an instrument midi number in the Pattern Editor to the number of the "problem" note. - 3) Close the Pattern Editor and edit the relevant \.ahi file in the Pattern Editor folder to allow "Midi mapping" (See below). - 4) In a few cases it may be better to use another (different) drums.ahi file which has a closer match to the incoming instruments.

-10. Using the Pattern Editor at increased resolution for the PS02 (Advanced Users) It is possible to increase the resolution of the Pattern Editor to 48 ppq (divisions) either by building a Pattern at 48ppq or by increasing the quantize value of an existing pattern.
+10. Using the Pattern Editor at increased resolution (Advanced Users)

+It is possible to increase the resolution of the Pattern Editor to 48 ppq (divisions) either by building a Pattern at 48ppq or by increasing the quantize value of an existing pattern.
 This feature may be useful for midi import and for programming Patterns which need a higher level of detail than afforded by 24 ppq.

 However, the PS02 only has a max resolution of 24ppq so how does it read these higher resolution patterns?
 Well, the short answer is it doesn't!
-Instead the user applies "Special quantize " (Open the Pattern Menu, then select "special / quantize special") to the 48 division Pattern before saving.
+Instead the user applies "Special quantize" (Open the Pattern Menu, then select " quantize special" ) to the 48 division Pattern before saving.
 This doubles the number of bars, while simultaneously doubling the space between notes and shifting the whole pattern down to 24 divisions.
 The net result is that if the special-quantized pattern is now played at double the original speed it will sound exactly the same as the original 48 ppq Pattern!